 Ranking all of Taylor Swift's lead singles from best to worst

-When Taylor Swift released “Me!” in April, fans and critics of the polarizing single could agree on one thing: It shattered a bevy of records.
-YouTube’s highest single-day debut for a female or solo music video?
-“Me!”
+When Taylor Swift released "Me!" in April 2019, fans and critics of the polarizing single could agree on one thing: It shattered a bevy of records.
+YouTube's highest single-day debut for a female or solo music video?
+"Me!"
 The most first-day streams on Amazon Music?
-“Me!”
-And though the track debuted at No. 100 on the Billboard Hot 100, it also broke the record for a single-week leap up the chart, blasting straight up to No. 2 (landing, of course, just below 2019’s summer juggernaut “Old Town Road”).
+"Me!"
+And though the track debuted at No. 100 on the Billboard Hot 100, it also broke the record for a single-week leap up the chart, blasting straight up to No. 2 (landing, of course, just below 2019's summer juggernaut from Lil Nas X, "Old Town Road").

-“Me!” introduced audiences to Swift’s seventh album, Lover, due Aug.
-23 — and continued a career trend of buzzy, aesthetically striking lead singles.
-But how does it compare to her previous album-launching tracks?
-Read on for a ranking of Swift’s reintroductions.
+"Me!" introduced audiences to Swift's seventh album, Lover — and continued a career trend of buzzy, aesthetically striking lead singles.
+But how does it compare to her other album-launching tracks?
+Read on for a ranking of Swift's reintroductions.

 1. "We Are Never Ever Getting Back Together"

 Sing it now: "We-eeee are never, ever, ever getting back together!"
 In a career full of impossibly good hooks, the lead single off Swift's fourth album, 2012's Red, is her finest, with its witty, wonderful, funny, snarky, feeling-good-about-feeling-bad revelry.
 Swift crafted the hit — her first Billboard Hot 100 No. 1 — with the help of pop gurus Max Martin and Shellback.
 Together, they fanned the embers of a dying relationship — and then stomped and jumped on them.
 Pretty soon after, we were all singing along. —Madison Vain

 2. "Shake It Off"